shortlink-org/shortlink/docs/ADR/README.md

 ### Update

 > [!NOTE]
-> For update ADR we use GIT, so we can get date each updated and we use git message
+> For update ADR we use GIT, so we can get date each updated, and we use a git message
 > for an information team about cases for updated ADR.

 ### Architecture Decision Log (ADL):